Yoginder Singh Rana

 Yogender Singh Rana is an Indian politician from Haryana.
 He is a Member of the Haryana Legislative Assembly from 2024, representing Assandh Assembly constituency as a member of the Bharatiya Janata Party.

+Political career

+Yogender Singh Rana contested the 2024 elections as a BJP candidate from the Asandh constituency and won by a majority of 2,306 votes against his nearest rival Indian National Congress candidate Shamsher Singh Gogi, becoming an MLA for the first time.